NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 interest point matches cannot be found, or if something changed about a sensor and the same intrinsics don't work for all images acquired with that sensor.

+The ``cam_test`` tool (:numref:`cam_test`) can be used to check if the distortion model gets inverted correctly.
+The distortion model should also be expressive enough to model the distortion in the images.

 Image selection
 ^^^^^^^^^^^^^^^